 Step 2: Choose the Right Hosting Package

 There are some low-cost web hosting packages available online today, for the multi-faceted value they offer.
 Hosting packages will determine whether or not the hosting will be shared.
-If the site’s hosting is shared, there is less control in the security of the site and there may be data breaches–something to keep in mind.
-When considering a hosting package, general speed of the server as well as its responsiveness to sporadically heavy traffic are factors that should be fully considered when developing a cheap e-commerce website.
+If the site’s hosting is shared, there is less control over the security of the site and there may be data breaches–something to keep in mind.
+The general speed of the server as well as its responsiveness are factors that should be fully considered.

 Step 3: Choose the Right E-Commerce Platform

-There are several e-commerce platforms available that provide a fluid, intuitive customer experience and are available in the form of Software as a Service (SaaS), bespoke solutions, or off the shelf software.
-These platforms vary from Software as a Service, which makes the use of set templates and possibly some extras that may or may not be useful, to bespoke solutions, which allows for a greater level of customization, but may cost more as a result.
-These are the actual website pages that open a customer’s eyes to new possibilities and generate new sales, acting as a type of virtual salesman, that can take a website to the next level of profitability.
-A great example of a Software As A Service is WordPress.
+There are several e-commerce platforms available that provide an intuitive customer experience and are available in the form of (SaaS) or bespoke solutions.
+These are the actual website pages that open a customer’s eyes to new possibilities.
+They act as a type of virtual salesman, that can take a website to the next level of profitability.
+A great example of Software As A Service is WordPress.
 If you would like to learn more about how to use this platform then check out our WordPress Admin Masterclass article.

-A platform that can become more customized, allowing for consideration of the site’s key demographic and emerging trends within that demographic, can also create leads to profit opportunities.
-It is important to distinguish whether future changes will be made to the products and services offered, as this may result in a lot of extra work down the road if a there’s no room left for adjustment made by the initial choice of the e-commerce platform.
+A platform that can become more customized, allowing for consideration of the site’s key trends within that demographic, can also create profit opportunities.
+It is important to distinguish whether future changes will be made to the products and services offered.
+This may result in a lot of extra work if there’s no room left for adjustments made by the initial choice of the e-commerce platform.

 Step 4: Choose the Right Service Provider (PSP)

-The choice in payment service providers can literally make the difference between a customer deciding to become a repeat customer or remembering what an bad experience they had at a particular site.
+The choice in payment service providers can literally make the difference between a customer deciding to become a repeat customer.
 Any flaws regarding a site’s security will lead to misgivings and diminished sales on the whole.
 Therefore, customers need to feel completely secure using their credit cards online.
 Have a look at our guide on payment gateways for more information.

 Step 5: Avoid Security Issues

 The professionalism and reputation of a website can and does largely ride on the customer’s experience at the checkout.
-That being said, a customer does not want to have to wonder if they will be double charged if they click on the “Pay for my order” tab a second time.
-They should not have to be put into the situation where they would need to click the tab twice.
+That being said, a customer doesn’t want to have to be double charged if they click on the “Pay” tab a second time.
+They should not have to be put into a situation where they would need to click the tab twice.
 The process needs to be seamless and confidence-inspiring for the customer.
-Security issues can be largely avoided through the website meeting the appropriate compliance levels of PCI SSC(Payment Card Industry Security Standard Council),an international governing body that regulates the security of stored credit card information.
+Security issues can be largely avoided through the website meeting the appropriate compliance levels of PCI SSC.
+This is an international governing body that regulates the security of stored credit card information.

 Almost any product that a person can think of can be purchased online in some shape or form.
-The popularity of online shopping has greatly increased over the past decade, the past few years, even; there seems to be no limit to where this trend will take shoppers in the years to come.
+The popularity of online shopping has greatly increased over the past decade.
 Those innovators with the greatest vision, ability to create trends, and adaptability in using their resources will pave the way for online shopping in the future.
 Those wanting to build a cheap e-commerce website today face the task of making decisions and sifting through some available choices.

-The payoff for this work comes when the finished product is up and running; an interactive system that offers solutions for the customer and unlimited earning potential for the website developer.
+The payoff for this work comes when the finished product is up and running.
+An interactive system that offers solutions for the customer and unlimited earning potential.

-Even if all 5 stages are addressed, the websites navigation must be easy and friendly towards the user.
-Have a look at some useful information from our star experts on how to make your e-commerce website more user friendly.
+Even if all 5 stages are addressed, the website’s navigation must be easy and friendly to the user.
+Have a look at some useful information on how to make your e-commerce website more user-friendly.